Ayehu/custom-activities/File Management/FolderExistRemote/README.md

-## Folder Exist Remote - Checks whether a folder exist or not supporting impersonation with credentials provided in the the activity for all path types.
+# Folder Exist Remote
+Checks whether a folder exist or not supporting impersonation with credentials provided in the the activity for all path types.

 ## DLLs to reference
 SimpleImpersonation.dll

 ## Fields to be set in the activity.
 **Path:** Path in which to search for folder.
 Permitted to specify relative or absolute path information.
 Relative path information is interpreted as relative to the current working directory.

-**Username:** A username (Domain\Username) that has access to both locations ( source and destination ), can be left empty if not required .
+**Username:** A username (Domain\Username) that has access to both locations ( source and destination ), can be left empty if not required.

 **Password:** The password of the account listed in the Username field.